 Let’s face it … “small talk” has a bad reputation.
 It probably dates back to the continual chiding our mothers did relative to talking with strangers.

-While her warnings were intended to protect us as children from those who would prey on our innocence, we are no longer kids.
-We are big boys and girls … We operate in the grown-up world where strangers become good friends, great clients and, even reliable vendors.
+While her warnings were intended to protect us as children from those who prey on our innocence, we are no longer kids.
+We are big boys and girls … We operate in the grown-up world where strangers become good friends, great clients and even reliable vendors.

 Even still, however, “small talk” gets a bad rap.
 Far too often people see it as idle chitchat that has no productive value in the professional world.